 Electric vehicles are generally no more expensive to insure than non-electric vehicles of similar age and value.
 Some of the key cost factors can depend on are the agreed value, engine size (or equivalent level of power), year of manufacture, driver details (such as date of birth and claims history), where you live and the level of cover you select (e.g. Third Party, Third Party, Fire and Theft or Comprehensive).

 What about electric motorcycles?

 Electric motorcycles are still relatively new to New Zealand.
-AA Insurance offers cover on the Evoke Urban S electric motorcycle at the moment and many electric scooters (such as the Lifan LF1200 and Niu N1).
+AA Insurance offers cover on the Evoke Urban S electric motorcycle at the moment and many electric mopeds/scooters and mopeds (such as the Lifan LF1200 and Niu N1).

 Now’s a great time to review your insurance.
 We recommend checking your details are up to date and ensuring the policy and cover you’ve chosen is right for you and your insurance needs.